Terms of Engagement

 We hold professional indemnity insurance which exceeds standards specified by the Law Society.
 The Lawyers’ Fidelity Fund may also provide cover up to specified maximum sums for clients who suffer financial loss by theft.
 Our liability to you for loss will be limited to $1,000,000.

 You authorise us to destroy files and documents (except documents in safe custody for you) 2 years after our engagement ends, or earlier if we have converted them to an electronic format.
 We may hold your file and documents until fees owing to us are paid.
 Where storage requirements are larger than a single file, we may ask you to uplift the files or pay storage charges.
 We may charge you for copies of documents you request.

 6. Problems and Complaints

 Please tell us promptly if you are unhappy with, or uncertain about any aspect of our work or billing.
-Please first contact the person doing your work, but if still unhappy, contact the director concerned.
+Please first contact the person doing your work, but if still unhappy, contact a Director.
 You may refer an account or complaint to the NZ Law Society’s Lawyers’ Complaint Service at:

 26 Waring Street,